How to get a good deal on a car when you’re ready to buy

 Cash back

-Cash-back offers might be called bonus cash, rebate, purchase allowance, loyalty bonus or something else.
+Cash-back offers might go by names like bonus cash, rebate, purchase allowance or loyalty bonus.

-All of these accomplish a similar goal: Reduce the purchase price of your car.
+Whatever the label, they all accomplish a similar goal: Reduce the purchase price of the car.

 In the case of a loyalty bonus, you’re rewarded with a lower purchase price for being a returning (loyal) customer.